acc1729/anethaathira/places/states/country.md

 ### Common languages: Kimnuseian, Lainonian
 ### Present biomes: Coastal, Grassland, Temperate Forest

 Breya is a fairly ordinary country.
 The powers that be are concerned with the situation in Tetaco, but don't have many worries aside from that.
+!Shipping is often difficult thanks to the bridge.
+As a result, Breyan sailors are reknowned for their skill in piloting sea vessels.

 ## Kimnuseia